GenAI-CUEE/Statistical-Learning-EE575-Y2024/Lab2/readme.md

     2. Complete all the questions in the lab report provided in [https://docs.google.com/document/d/1-dJQiSUfh7xgOnS_mmyO56fu2aH97bs2UKa3ktmkDko/edit?usp=sharing]

         - Q1.
-Point out the differences between H-matrix and Cook's distance in the algorithm that can lead to the different results.
+Point out the differences between H-matrix and Cook's distance in the algorithm from a theoretical point of view.
         - Q2.
-Provides 3 different ways to improve the results from these two methods.
+Then, discuss the results using H-matrix and Cook's distance.
         - Please answer these questions using your results in Lab2 to provide the discussion.
 Make sure that every point that you made is supported by the evidence and the data.

     - Don't forget to rename "outlier_diagnostics.ipynb"  to "G1.ipynb"  (if you are in group no. 1) and submit it together with your lab report through `Assignemnts` (myCourseVille).